True confessions of a clinically depressed medic

 Too many of us, it kills.

 Recently, a friend formed a group on Facebook aimed at erasing the stigma of mental illness in EMS.
 It’s called the Code Green Campaign, and they offer an anonymous safe haven to share your stories of depression, or PTSD, or bipolar disorder, or whatever it is that plagues you.
-They have a website under development, and they plan to offer educational content, support and referral services in the very near future.
+They have a website and they offer educational content, support and referral services.

 It’s easier than you think, and it’s empowering.